justonian/iam-credentials-api/README.md

 ```
 python3 localhost_proxy.py --hostname 'your_api_endpoint_here' --cache_mode=store
 ```
-You should include any path beyond the hostname, so be sure to exclude the stage name such as /prod.
+You should not include any path beyond the hostname, so be sure to exclude the stage name such as /prod.
 The default endpoint when not specified is t7b9p81x86.execute-api.us-east-1.amazonaws.com.

-##### Configure cache
+##### Configure local credentials cache

-There are two flags that configure the cache behavior, set cache_mode=store which is the default to enable cache, also the amount of items on the cache can be configured with max_queue_size flag, which defaults to 1000000
+There are two flags that configure the localhost proxy credentials cache behavior:

+* Set **cache_mode=store** to enable the local credentials cache.
+This is the default beahvior if not specified.
+* The max amount of items to be stored can be configured with **max_queue_size** flag, which defaults to 1000000.
+Items beyond this point will be evicted based on cache item age and which are the oldest items in the cache.

 ### Configure the CLI or AWS SDKs